It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 Notice I called it curcumin dosage, not turmeric dosage; this is important.

-I want to make sure you know what to look for in your turmeric curcumin supplement.
+I want to make sure you know what to look for in your turmeric supplement.

 If you don’t understand the importance of correct dosing you may be duped into buying & using a weak product that doesn’t give you enough of the bioactive curcuminoids needed.